Technical deep dive

 The HTTP request containing tracked data is received by the

 receiverpackage.
 It contains mappings from the HTTP path to specificprotocol.Protocolimplementation (like GA4, Matomo, etc).
 Protocol helps thereceiverto create ahits.Hitobject.
-It's a very narrow wraper over a http request, containing some additional attributes essential for later processing (ClientID,PropertyID) and session creation. -
+It's a very narrow wrapper over a http request, containing some additional attributes essential for later processing (ClientID,PropertyID) and session creation. -

 After a hit is created, it's pushed to implementation of